barryanders/grav-plugin-blackhole/README.md

   ```

 - **Output Path** `--output-path` or `-p`
-  Set the directory to which your static site will be written relative to Grav root (default: Grav root).
+  Set the directory to which your static site will be written (relative to Grav root).

   ```bash
   --output-path ../build
   ```

 - **Routes** `--routes` or `-r`
-  Define a list of routes to only generate certain pages.
+  Limit generation to a select list of page routes.

   ```bash
   --routes home,about,about/contact
   ```

 - **Simultaneous Limit** `--simultaneous` or `-s`
-  Set how many files to generate at the same time (default: 10, must be greater than 1).
+  Set how many files will generate at the same time (default: 10).

   ```bash
   --simultaneous 10